 it's about more than just heel, sit, and stay

-We all know the AA prayer, right?
+We all know the"Serenity Prayer," right?
 How can we all use it?
 Basically what are you stressing over that you can’t change?
 What are you accepting in your dog that you don’t have to accept?